alexpetros/talent-services-podcast-challenge/README.md

 We recommend using the [Jackson Databind library](https://www.baeldung.com/jackson-object-mapper-tutorial) to parse JSON requests.
 Jackson is already provided as part of the package's POM file, so you can just import it directly.

+## Credit
+Thanks to the Washington Post Media Team for writing original version of this challenge, which has been adapted here as a maven build.